 NB: The ticks in the various boxes are designed to provide feedback to students; they are not given equal weight in determining the recommended grade.
-Depending on the nature of the assessment task, lecturers may also contextualize and/or amend these specific criteria.
-The recommended grade is tentative only, subject to standardisation processes and approval by the School of Education Learning and Teaching Committee.
+Depending on the nature of the assessment task, lecturers may also contextualize and/or amend these specific criteria. <a href="https://doi.org/10.1001/journal.org/10.1001/jou